-Karl-Heinz Grasser after emergency surgery: danger banned!
+Karl-Heinz Grasser after emergency operation: danger to life averted!

 Transparenz: Redaktionell erstellt und geprüft.